Sakawa, Kōchi: Government

 Sakawa has a mayor-council form of government with a directly elected mayor and a unicameral village council of 14 members.
 Sakawa, together with the municipalities of Hidaka and Ochi, contributes one member to the Kōchi Prefectural Assembly.
 In terms of national politics, the town is part of Kōchi 2nd district of the lower house of the Diet of Japan.

 Economy

 Sakawa's economy is centered on agriculture, notably growing rice, Japanese pears, tea leaves, soybeans, strawberries, and many other crops.
 Sakawa is famous for the production of Tsukasabotan, a type of sake.
 There is a brewery in town that offers free tours and samples.
 Traditionally, the town is also home to artisans who produce hand-made earthenware and woven bamboo products.

 Education

 Sakawa has four public elementary schools and three public middle schools operated by the town government, and one public high school operated by the Kōchi Prefecture Board of Education.
-There are also one middle school and one high school operated jointly wit neighboring Hidaka Village.
+There are also one middle school and one high school operated jointly with neighboring Hidaka Village.